dpappas/Data-Augmentation-for-Biomedical-Factoid-Question-Answering/README.md

 The data used in the paper can be found in the following webpage: http://nlp.cs.aueb.gr/publications.html

+After downloading the data you should unzip the file and change the paths in the `train.py` file

 ## How to train:

 You could run python train.py --help to see all parameters.